gzhangx/3dGlider/teach.md

   const geo = new ExtrudeGeometry(shapes, {
     depth: Math.abs(ext.depth),  // How far to extrude
   // STEP 3: ExtrudeGeometry creates geometry in LOCAL coordinate space:
-  //   - XY plane sketch → extrudes along local +Z
+  //   - XY plane sketch â†’ extrudes along local +Z
-  //   - But we need it on XZ or YZ planes → must ROTATE
+  //   - But we need it on XZ or YZ planes â†’ must ROTATE
     XY: [0, 0, 0],                      // No rotation needed
-    XZ: [-Math.PI / 2, 0, 0],           // Rotate around X by -90°
+    XZ: [-Math.PI / 2, 0, 0],           // Rotate around X by -90Â°
-    YZ: [Math.PI / 2, Math.PI / 2, 0]   // Rotate around X by 90°, then Y by 90°
+    YZ: [Math.PI / 2, Math.PI / 2, 0]   // Rotate around X by 90Â°, then Y by 90Â°
   }
   const matrix = new Matrix4()
   matrix.makeRotationFromEuler(new Euler(...EXTRUDE_ROTATION[sketch.plane]))